- View the glossary in Spanish

 - No affordable coverage is available to you

-- If you have a short gap in coverage during the year for less than three consecutive months
+- You have a short gap in coverage during the year for less than three consecutive months

-- If you qualify for a minimum essential coverage exemption.
+- You qualify for a minimum essential coverage exemption.

-In-Network: The doctors, clinics, health centers, and hospitals whose services are covered by a health insurance plan.
+In-Network: The doctors, clinics, health centers, and hospitals whose services are covered by a health insurance plan, sometimes referred to as preferred providers.
 It is important to get health services from doctors, clinics, health centers and hospitals that are in your health plan’s network, when possible, to keep your costs down.
 (See Out-of-Network)

 Interest Income: Money earned from investments, such as money saved in a bank account or stocks.
 You should include interest as part of your income if you are applying for help paying for health insurance.

-Lesbian, Gay, Bisexual, and Transgender (LBGT): LGBT stands for lesbian, gay, bisexual, transgender.
+Lesbian, Gay, Bisexual, and Transgender (LBGT): An acronym that stands for lesbian, gay, bisexual, transgender, and queer or questioning (in regards to a person’s sexual orientation or gender identity).
 (See Transgender)

 Managed Care Organization (MCO): Groups of doctors, clinics, hospitals, pharmacies, and other medical providers that work together to take care of patients’ health care needs.
 Sometimes a managed care organization is called a ‘network’ or ‘health plan.’